 Have you ever wondered the effects of running Ethernet cable next to power cable?
 How do you make your install safe?
 And how do you avoid data loss?
 The answer is more complex than simple measurement of distance.
 There are two easy things to consider in order to ensure the safety and integrity of your network.
 First up is…

 - Ethernet data cabling is classified as low voltage.
-Any type of AC wiring is classified as high voltage.
+Any type of AC wiring is classified as high voltage--even 120V AC.

-- When running unshielded data cable parallel to typical residential voltage power cables (110V for example), the NEC (National Electric Code) specifies it must be separated by at least 200mm or 8 inches.
+- When running unshielded data cable parallel to typical residential voltage power cables (120V or 240V AC for example), the NEC (National Electric Code) specifies it must be separated by at least 200mm or 8 inches.

 The NEC is concerned with voltage induction.
 Voltage induction means voltage can actually transfer from one cable to another due to the magnetic field generated by the higher voltage cable.
 In the case of Ethernet data cabling, this would not be good.
 The effect would be a piece of sensitive electronic equipment receiving voltage when it should not, potentially cause a fire hazard or voltage strong enough to cause personal injury or even death.

-Voltage induction takes on a whole new meaning when extremely high voltage cabling like 240V or 480V is involved.
-DO NOT under any circumstances run Ethernet data cabling in parallel to high voltage cable unless the…
+Voltage induction takes on a whole new meaning when extremely high voltage cabling like 480V is involved.
+DO NOT, under any circumstances, run Ethernet data cabling in parallel to extremely high voltage cable unless the…

-- cables are separated by a distance of at least 8 inches, even if both are running in their own separate metal conduits.
+- Cables are separated by a distance of at least 8 inches, even if both are running in their own separate metal conduits.

-For all practical purposes, if the Ethernet cable is not expected to exceed 100 Mbit/s speeds then the above guidelines can be considered the minimum for safe data integrity.
+For all practical purposes, if the Ethernet cable is not expected to exceed 1000BASE-T (1 Gigabit) speeds then the above safety guidelines can be considered the minimum for data integrity.
 This means the electromagnetic and radio frequency interference (EMI/RFI) will not be an issue for achieving data signaling free from packet loss.
 Fortunately, at this moment in time, the vast majority of home networks are no faster than 1 Gigabit.

-For Cat6 or Cat6A Ethernet cable that is expected to carry 1000 Mbit/s (1 Gigabit) speed or above, running Cat6 cable next to electrical, the following minimums and tips will give the best results for data integrity:
+For Ethernet that is expected to carry 2.5 Gigabit or higher speed running parallel to electrical, the following minimums and tips will give the best results for data integrity:

 - Keep unshielded Ethernet data cable at least 16 inches away from the power cabling and only cross at right angles.

-- When using metallic conduit for the Ethernet cable, or if the AC wiring is already inside power conduit, observe a minimum distance of 2 inches.
-This applies to shielded or unshielded Ethernet cable.
+- When using metallic conduit for the Ethernet cable, or if the AC wiring is already inside metallic conduit, you can use the 2” separation rule.

-For extremely high voltage AC wiring, such as 240V and above:
+For extremely high voltage AC wiring, such as 480V and above: